-Between the emergence of intelligent car parks and new solutions to improve parking experience, the management of parking is being digitized.
-This digitisation functions in particular by using extensive data to optimize the management of parking.
+Between the emergence of intelligent parking lots and new solutions to improve parking experience, the management of parking is being digitized.
+This digitization functions in particular by using extensive data to optimize the management of parking.

 This involves a variety of issues.
-First of all, facing the extent of existing data concerning a car park (occupancy rate, time traffic, average speeds, etc.), there is a need to interpret this data which is often unstructured.
+First of all, facing the extent of existing data concerning a parking lot (occupancy rate, time traffic, average speeds, etc.), there is a need to interpret this data which is often unstructured.
 Then, in a large city, each space must be made profitable.

 Thus, any solution to maintain a satisfactory occupancy rate is well seen the parking managers.
 Among these solutions, many of them use Big Data.
 We will see how Big Data is in the process of making major changes to parking management.